A GL(3) converse theorem via a "beyond endoscopy" approach: Sum6 contribution

 Restricting the integral smoothly to $t \asymp T$, we have a stationary point at $|t| = (xa)^{1/3}$.
 If this point is not in the range of integration, i.e.\ $T \not\asymp a^{1/3}$, we apply \cite[Lemma 8.1]{BKY} with to see that this portion is negligible if $T\geq X^{\varepsilon}$.
 For $T \asymp a^{1/3}$ we apply \cite[Proposition 8.2]{BKY} instead with getting a bound $T^2 \asymp a^{2/3}$ provided that $T \geq X^{\varepsilon}.$ For $T \ll X^{\varepsilon}$ we estimate trivially, obtaining the final bound

 Together with Lemma \ref{Kw6} we complete the proof. \end{proof}

-Inserting this back into $\Sigma_6^{(1)}$ gives us Since $F_1$ is rapidly decaying near 0 in the last two entries, the $D_0, D_1, D_2$ sums are rapidly convergent, and since the first entry of $F_1$ can be bounded in terms of the other two, the same holds for the $n$-sum, so the entire expression is absolutely convergent.
+Inserting this back into $\Sigma_6^{(1)}$ gives us {By the decay properties of $\Phi_{w_6}$}, the $D_0, D_1, D_2$ sums are rapidly convergent, and since the first entry of $F_1$ can be bounded in terms of the other two, the same holds for the $n$-sum, so the entire expression is absolutely convergent.

 In the following sections we will make extensive changes of variables.
 This will inevitably introduce an increasing and perhaps seemingly random alphabet.

 By the congruence condition satisfied by $\alpha$, we have $D_{0,0}:=(D_1,D_0)=(D_2,D_0)$.
 Rewrite with $D_{0,1}D_{1,0}D_{2,0}\mid D_{0,0}^\infty$ and $(D_0D_1D_2,D_{0,0})=1$.
 Rewriting with $n_{0,0}\mid D_{0,0}$, $n_{1,0}\mid D_{1,0}$, $(n_{0,0},D_{1,0}/n_{1,0})=1$ and $n_0\mid D_1$, rewriting as well, we have where with